xp44mm/Notebook/RxInAction/04 Creating observable sequences.md

 var subscription2 = messages.SubscribeConsole();
 ```

-This behavior isn't specific to Defer.
+This behavior isn't specific to `Defer`.
 The same issue occurred in the observables you created previously.
-Keep that in mind, and you'll learn when and how to make shareable observables in chapter 6 when we talk about cold and hot observables.
-Defer also plays another role in the observables “temperature” world because it can be used to turn a hot observable to a cold one, but I'm getting ahead of myself.
+Keep that in mind, and you'll learn when and how to make shareable observables in chapter 6 when we talk about cold and hot observables. `Defer` also plays another role in the observables “temperature” world because it can be used to turn a hot observable to a cold one, but I'm getting ahead of myself.

 Eventually, the observable you created bridged traditional .NET events into the Rx.
 This is something you often do with Rx, so Rx provides operators that ease that work.